Location: Southeastern, United States

 Product: V1-4 with gear operator

-Overview: In 2016, a boiling water nuclear reactor plant (BWR) located in the Northeastern United States experienced repetitive seat leakage problems with its steam jet air ejector (SJAE) suction butterfly valves.
+Overview: In 2016, a boiling water nuclear reactor plant (BWR) located in the Southeastern United States experienced repetitive seat leakage problems with its steam jet air ejector (SJAE) suction butterfly valves.
 The defective valves encountered reverse flow through the standby off-gas preheater/recombiner during critical plant operation, costing the customer millions of dollars in ongoing outage maintenance repairs.
 In addition, the plant experienced SJAE intercondenser loop seal high-level alarms with subsequent operator burden.
 The valve’s seat leakage issue caused major complications during plant and off-gas system startups, resulting in unplanned shutdowns and operational delays.

 Requirement: During the past several operating cycles, seat leakage of SJAE suction butterfly valves have complicated plant startups